 of election information and web site links produced by the California Voter Foundation

 for every statewide election since 1994.
-Now in its seventh edition, the General
+Now in its sixth edition, the 2000 voter

-Election 2000 voter guide provides nonpartisan information on California propositions,
+guide serves up nonpartisan information on California propositions, the Presidential

 This guide is a trustworthy portal through which voters can explore the rich and

 growing election resources the Internet now offers.
 We know people are busy.
 And

 we know people are confused about elections.
 It's no wonder -- there are so many

 choices to make.
 Thanks to the Internet, making informed decisions is now possible

 for California voters.
 There is a lot of great information online, and CVF's voter

 guide will help you find it.